 However, when the risks involved are unfathomable, a sole proprietorship or partnership firm may not be the best structure for the respective business for the following reasons:

-One of the most disappointing aspects vested with sole proprietorship firms and partnership firms is the unlimited liability it shoves on their members.
+One of the most disappointing aspects vested with sole proprietorship firms and partnership firms is the unlimited liability it shoves on its members.
 Unlimited liability here means that if the company is unable to meet its debts, the creditors can go after the business owners to recover the same.
 It is evident that, under such circumstances, the proprietor or the partners must settle the debts, even if that means preceding their personal assets and possessions.

 Therefore, choosing these business entities for establishments that involve vast amounts of money would amount to digging one’s own grave.
 Therefore, a sole proprietorship or general partnership is suitable only for small-scale businesses.
 Most individuals who run their businesses from home opt for a sole proprietorship or general partnership.
-Businesses that are complex, or involve risks and liabilities, cannot be incorporated into sole proprietorship or general partnership.
+Businesses that are complex, or involve risks and liabilities, cannot be incorporated into sole proprietorship or general firm registration online.

 The Business Owner and the Company are not Separate Entities: